bastiengouila/full-stack-web-development/README.md

-# This repository contains the different parts of the assignments for the full-stack-web-development course
+# This repository contains the different parts of the assignments for the full-stack-web-development course.
+The repository contains the parts 0 through 6.